Driver Runs Red Light, Kills Motorcyclist in ClearwaterTrusted Content

 Emergency services took Scholing to Bayfront Health in St. Petersburg, where he later died.
 According to troopers, he was wearing a helmet at the time of the crash.
 Jackson was not injured in the crash.
 The accident is currently under investigation.

 Our hearts go out to all those affected by this tragedy.
 Motorcycle accidents like this one occur far too often in Florida.
 Police must investigate fatal motorcycle accidents to understand the cause of the crash.
 The responsible party can then be identified and, if warranted, held accountable.

-Abrahamson & Uiterwyk commits to advocating for individuals and families affected by severe and even fatal accidents, including motorcycle accidents.
+Abrahamson & Uiterwyk commits to advocating for individuals and families affected by severe and even fatal accidents, including motorcycle accidents in Clearwater.
 Here on our accident news blog, we report on stories that involve personal injuries because we help our clients recover losses and damages from accidents like this one.
-If a personal injury accident has affected you or a loved one, we invite you to contact our firm anytime to discuss your case with a qualified personal injury attorney.
+If a personal injury accident has affected you or a loved one, we invite you to contact our firm anytime to discuss your case with an experienced personal injury attorney in Clearwater, FL.

 Note: If you are a family member of someone impacted by this accident and would like us to remove their name from this story, simply click here.

 Source: Tampa Bay Times